Complying with PCI DSS Requirement 8: what you need to do.

 |By: Jen Stone|

-Here are a few things you should do.
+Here are a few things you should do, along with some tips to increase security.

 Use unique usernames and passwords